samdq/COVID19/README.md

 ## Note

 - This application uses in-memory data storage for demonstration purposes.
 In a production environment, you should replace it with a proper database.
+- Ensure proper error handling, authentication, and security measures in a production environment.